-composed and structured.
+The lack of clarity and scholarly consensus regarding the interpretation of the Book of Revelation is nowhere more apparent than in attempts to understand how the main part of the text is composed and structured.
 The famous observation of Adela Yarbro Collins is as pertinent today as it was when it was written in the 1970's: "In current research on the book of Revelation, there is very little consensus on the overall structure of the work and how that structure should be interpreted.
-There are as many outlines of the book as there are interpreters".59 Except for wide agreement on the presence of a Prologue (Rev 1,1-8), an Epilogue (22,6-21) and a preliminary part consisting of the inaugural vision (Rev 1,9-20) and the messages to the seven Churches (chs 2-3), there is a total lack of agreement on the basic structure of the main part of the book (4,1-22,5).
-This is evidently an area where subjectivity and arbitrariness are common.60
+There are as many outlines of the book as there are interpreters".
+Except for wide agreement on the presence of a Prologue (Rev 1,1-8), an Epilogue (22,6-21) and a preliminary part consisting of the inaugural vision (Rev 1,9-20) and the messages to the seven churches (chs 2-3), there is a total lack of agreement on the basic structure of the main part of the book (Rev 4,1-22,5).
+This is evidently an area where subjectivity and arbitrariness are rampant.
+46

 However, as with the clarification of the temporo-spatial framework of the text above, the liturgical imagery of the heavenly Sanctuary also imparts some degree of clarity and objectivity to the determination of literary structure, due to its precise chronological order.
-So, when we move from the image to the word, which is to say from temple-liturgical imagery to the literary composition and structure of the text itself, we can start by defining this orderly sequence of liturgical actions and events.
+So when we move from the image to the word, that is to say from temple-liturgical imagery to the literary composition and structure of the text itself, we can start by defining this orderly sequence of liturgical actions and events.